 Difference Between Ravens and Crows

-In some ancient stories, it’s difficult to determine whether the story is depicting ravens or crows, or simply a common ancestor of both species.
+In some ancient stories, it’s difficult to determine whether the story is depicting a raven or a crow – or a common ancestor of both species.
 Both birds are from a family of birds called Corvidae, or corvids.
 This family also includes magpies, jays, rooks, jackdaws, nutcrackers, treepies, and choughs.
-However, even though ravens and crows look a lot alike, there are some differences between the two types of birds.
+However, even though ravens and crows look a lot alike, there are some differences between the two.

-One of the main differences is that ravens are generally larger than crows.
+One of the main differences is that a ravens are generally larger than crows.
 In addition, ravens tend to hang out in pairs, sticking with their mate.
 While crows prefer to congregate in large groups.
-However, whether they spend time with large groups of birds or a significant other, ravens and crows are both monogamous and believed to mate for life.
+However, whether they spend time with large groups of birds or with their significant other, ravens and crows are both monogamous and believed to mate for life.